Talkala logo

 • New texts are dropped when subscription, pricing, or wallet requirements fail.

-• Media-bearing MMS is outside launch scope and does not create an inbox message or wallet charge.
+• Media-bearing MMS is not supported and does not create an inbox message or wallet charge.

 SMSinbox billingwalletnumber subscription